xueqiu/redmine_pull_requests/README.md

 * auto merge

 0.3
-* any commit or between any two commits
+* pull request for any commit or multiple commits
 * redmine hook for revision to pull request
 * verify if there have pull request conflict